LINKS: Term Two, Week One

 We invite you to our Mother's Day Liturgy, prepared with love by our Year 1L class.
 This special celebration will take place on Friday, 9th May, at 8:45 am in the Centenary Centre.
 It will be a heartfelt occasion to honour and cherish the incredible mothers and mother figures in our community.

-Additionally, keep an eye out for information about our Mum’s at The Movies Night, which will be released very soon.
+Additionally, at the back of this newsletter you will find more information about our Mum’s at The Movies Night, which will be released very soon.
 It promises to be a fun and social evening, so stay tuned for all the details!

 Wishing you all a great week!